paradiseduo/resymbol/README.md

 # resymbol
-A reverse engineering tool to restore stripped symbol table and dump Objective-C class or Swift types for iOS app.
+A reverse engineering tool to restore stripped symbol table and dump Objective-C class or Swift types for machO file.

 ## class-dump